alwynmathew/Kinect-for-windows/README.md

 ## Testing SDK

 1. Go to Start Menu
-2. Search for "Kinect for Windows Developer Toolkit"
+2. Search for "Kinect SDK Sample Browser"
-3. You will see a list of C++,C#, VB samples
+3. You will see a list of C++,C# samples
-4. Install and Run to see it in action
+4. Click "Install" and "Run Sample" to see it in action

-**Note: Tested on Windows 10 with Visual Studio 2012 Express (Direct X12 & Toolkit v1.8.0)**
+**Note: Tested on Windows 10 with Visual Studio 2013 Community update 5 (Direct X12 & Kinect SDK v1.0)**